Git workflow for the (E)LTS packages

 We drop the main branch and create corresponding branches.

-1. Go to “Repository->branches” and press “New branch”.
+1. Go to “Code->branches” and press “New branch”.

 2. Branch name -> debian/buster or any other suite, which is needed for your work now.